CyrusCKF/PixSeg/README.md

 ### Test time\*

 Test-time augmentations and sliding window inference.
-Others don't really do much
+Other techniques don't really do much.
+See [tasks\inference.ipynb](tasks\inference.ipynb) for demonstrations.

 \* Only available in the full version